-(i) search for new narrow states: ψ , T...

-(ii) study of dilepton production in the continuum

-(iii) large-p1 physics

-(iv) test of charge conjugation invariance

-(v) measurement of the total cross section

-(vi) "soft" collisions-multiple production of hadrons

-(vii) search for new quark flavors

-(viii) free quark search.
+(i) search for new narrow states: ψ , T ...; (ii) study of dilepton production in the continuum; (iii) large - p_1 physics; (iv) test of charge conjugation invariance; (v) measurement of the total cross section; (vi) "soft" collisions-multiple production of hadrons; (vii) search for new quark flavors; (viii) free quark search.

 Why do we view 2 TeV as an important energy to reach?
-What distinguishes it from 1⁄2 TeV?
-Obviously the energy scale in Fig. 1 must be divided by four at 1⁄2 TeV, with a consequent loss of sensitivity for massive objects.
+What distinguishes it from $\frac{1}{2}$ TeV?
+Obviously the energy scale in Fig. 1 must be divided by four at $\frac{1}{2}$ TeV, with a consequent loss of sensitivity for massive objects.
 This is a relative argument (and a good one!) but there are absolute arguments for the higher energy as well.

 What, for example, of the strong interactions?
-At c.m. energies $W \approx 50$ GeV, multiple production of hadrons is dominantly a short-range-correlation phenomenon.
-The rising total cross section and unitarity considerations suggest the onset of long-range correlations and a new event structure at much higher energies.
-In addition, cosmic ray experiments hint that a beam momentum of $\sigma 10^{14}$ eV/c is a possible threshold for new phenomena such as very high multiplicity (>> 100 particles) events, penetrating showers, events free of neutral pions, multiple cores at high transverse momentum.
-At an equivalent momentum of $\sigma 2 \times 10^{15}$ eV/c, the collider is well within this possible new regime.
+At c.m. energies W \simeq 50 GeV, multiple production of hadrons is dominantly a short-range-correlation phenomenon.
+The rising total cross section and unitarity considerations suggest the onset of longrange correlations and a new event structure at much higher energies.
+In addition, cosmic-ray experiments hint that a beam momentum of $\sim 10^{14}$ eV/c is a possible threshold for new phenomena such as very high multiplicity (>> 100 particles) events, penetrating showers, events free of neutral pions, multiple cores at high transverse momentum.
+At an equivalent momentum of $\sim 2 \times 10^{15}$ eV/c, the collider is well within this possible new regime.